Tag Archives: Mountains

 As well as dead wildlife such as the Mylodon mentioned earlier, there was a good selection of local fauna which were very much alive:

-Guanaco – this one a young one standing sentinel to look out for predators such as puma or fox,
+Guanaco – this one a young one standing sentinel to look out for predators such as puma or fox

-Eagles (this is a black-chested eagle), and
+Eagles (this is a black-chested eagle)

-a Southern Crested Caracara (there are other varieties).
+A Southern Crested Caracara (there are other varieties)

 All in all the Torres del Paine is an excellent place to visit.
 I have friends who have hiked around the central massif, a process which takes several days, and so I suppose we only scratched the surface of what’s available.
 But we were lucky with the weather and it was a day well spent.